When is the US elections 2020 and can Trump postpone it?

 Each state gets at least three electoral votes because the sum equals the total number of Senators and Representatives in the U.S. Congress.
 Washington, DC also received three Electoral College votes, which means that a total of 538 electors make up the Electoral College.

 California, the largest state, has 55 electoral votes, while Texas, the second largest, has 38.
 New York and Florida each have 29 votes.

 All but two states – Maine and Nebraska – use a winner-takes-all system, so if you win the most votes in a state, you get the total number of Electoral College votes.

-To become president, any of the candidates would need to win a majority of 538 voters – or 270 voters.
+To become president, any of the candidates would need to win a majority of the 538 voters – 270 voters.

 The electoral college system usually reflects the popular vote – presidents have won the electoral vote while losing the popular vote only five times in US history.
-The most recent case was in 2016, when Donald Trump won the Electoral College, but his Democratic challenger Hillary Clinton won the popular vote.
+The last example was in 2016, when Donald Trump won the Electoral College but his Democratic challenger Hillary Clinton won the popular vote.